OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 It is important that you understand how refunds work on Envato Market.

-30\. **Disputes lodged with payment agents**: If, as a buyer via your Envato Market account, you lodge a dispute with a payment agent, this will result in a freezing of your Envato Market account until the dispute raised with the payment agent has been closed.
+30\. **Disputes lodged with payment agents**: If, as a buyer via your Envato Market account, you lodge a dispute with a payment agent, this will result in a freezing of your Envato Market account until the dispute raised with the payment agent has been cancelled.
 This makes it very complex to resolve any related issues, and means we cannot make payments or issue refunds out of your Envato Market account, so we encourage buyers to contact us directly first to see if we can help resolve any concerns.

 31\. **Fine print**: We are not a bank or licensed deposit taker in Australia or elsewhere, your credits are not deposits under Australian law about banks, and that means you don’t get the benefit of any deposit insurance or guarantee under those laws.
 We don’t act as a fiduciary or as a trustee for you, and we’re not a licensed financial service provider.